 The CFP® Certification Examination will test your ability to apply and integrate knowledge from all of CFP Board’s specified Principal Topics.
 Questions may focus on discrete content areas or may require application, integration, synthesis, or evaluation across several content areas.
-The exam is composed of questions distributed across the eight domains, based upon the targeted percentage allocations for each domain.
+The exam is composed of questions distributed across the eight Principal Knowledge Topics, based upon the targeted percentage allocations for each knowledge topic.

 The cognitive levels that are tested on the CFP® Certification Examination are: